JamesGJ5-Learning-To-Code/shopping-cart/plans.md

         -- props.availableItemNames

 - RouteSwitcher component:
-    -- Imports Home and Shop
+    -- DONE Imports Home and Shop

-    -- Renders the following in between BrowserRouter component tags:
+    -- DONE Renders the following in between BrowserRouter component tags:

         -- A NavigationBar component, passing to it the following props:
             -- path strings array, ['home', 'shop']